mvolkmann/blog/src/flutter.md

   display an error message in yellow text on a red background.
   There may not really be an error in the code.
   Restarting the app can make the problem go away.

+- The need to pass `context` and `key` in so many places is annoying.